 “Do I contradict myself?
 Very well, then I contradict myself, I am large, I contain multitudes.” - Walt Whitman

-The point is, we all live with contradictions.
-They become part of everyday life from “planting wildflowers” to believing in “clean coal” to subsidizing industry in our “free-market economy”.
-Life’s a bit complicated, which opens the door to rationalize.
+The point is, as already stated we all live with contradictions.
+Life’s just a bit complicated, which opens the door to rationalize.

 What exactly is recreation anyway?